January 31, 2020

 The Canada Border Services Agency (“CBSA”) officers can examine devices such as laptops and smartphones under the authority of Canada’s Customs Act (no warrant is required)3.
 CBSA policy is that examinations of personal devices may be done only if there are grounds or indications that “evidence of contraventions may be found on the digital device or media.”
 The Canadian courts have not yet ruled on whether a border officer can compel production of a password.
 If a traveller refuses to provide a password, the device may be held for further inspection.

 There appears to be uncertainty over the extent that CBSA has legal authority to search any electronic device of a Canadian or US lawyer4.
-A lawyer may not be able to rely on a claim of privilege to adequately protect clients’ confidential information5.
-A Canadian lawyer that recently refused to provide passwords for his phone and laptop to Canada customs had both devices seized6.
-That lawyer filed an application in court challenging the search as lacking probable cause or a warrant, and also challenging that materials covered by solicitor-client materials may not be searched.
+The CBSA states that a search must be stopped if the searching officer encounters material marked as solicitor-client privilege5.
+However, the Federation of Law Societies advises that a lawyer may not be able to rely on a claim of privilege to adequately protect clients’ confidential information6.
+A Canadian lawyer that recently refused to provide passwords for his phone and laptop to Canada customs had both devices seized7.
+That lawyer filed an application in court challenging the search as lacking probably cause or a warrant, and also challenging that materials covered by solicitor-client materials may not be searched.

 US Customs Searches